 2. Cleaning Copper Mugs with Vinegar and Baking Soda

-Materials: one cup baking soda, white vinegar, water, soft towel, a medium-size bowl
+Materials: one cup baking soda, white vinegar, water, soft towel, a medium-sized bowl

 - Mix 2 cups of water with 2 cups of vinegar in a large bowl